 Keep in mind that analytics is more about art and science.
 The final data report you compose should be able to tell lots of stories regarding the clicks, visits, bounces, and conversions that have taken place.
 Use analytics tools for saas to measure your conversion rate.

 Data points can help you identify the total number of visitors who have visited your site within a particular duration.
 You need to get simple stories, such as 50% of the visitors enjoying viewing the website and spending several minutes viewing it.

 Half of the visitors made a purchase, while 10% got frustrated and left.
 This is the kind of story you need to generate to give you more freedom on how you can evaluate your business.

-It’s good to ensure you know the whole story to enable you to change the ending and create a fresh start.
+It’s good to ensure you know the whole story to enable you to change the ending and create a fresh start before it goes to the point where you’ll consider selling your eCommerce business.
 When you can understand how visitors behave once they enter your site, you can easily react accordingly and make the required changes to streamline operations.

 After understanding the art of eCommerce analytics, it becomes pretty simple to integrate all the two aspects and enable them to work as a single entity.

 Importance of Ecommerce Analytics